Are You Prepared for Severe Weather and Outages?

-Now that winter is here, power outages may become more likely.
+Now that inclement weather is here, power outages may become more likely.
 We would like to advise you on what a loss of power could mean for your home’s water supply and what you should do if it affects your water.
 Any loss of power means you could lose complete water pressure and water to your home.
 A pressure loss can impact water quality and subsequently public health, and we want you to be prepared if this ever happens.

 If you lose complete water pressure or find that water is not available at your tap, you should:

-In the event you do not have water service, the Washington Water Service team will work to restore your water service; however, inclement weather may delay this process.
+In the event you do not have water service, the Washington Water team will work to restore your water service; however, inclement weather may delay this process.
 Please be patient during this time.

 See our How should I prepare for winter?
 FAQ for additional tips and information.

 Please be safe as we enter our most severe weather months, and if you have any questions, please call our Customer Service Center.
 We can be reached toll free at (877) 408-4060 or (888) 490-3741, or by email at [email protected].